Content Management System (CMS) is software that is used to add articles, photos, and videos to your website and manage this content.

 Customizable website design

 CMS makes it easy to change the design because content and design are in separate sections.
+A leading marketplace for creating assets Envato has recently launched a collection of themes for the HubSpot CMS Hub to help you build a data-driven digital experience that your customers will love.

 - This article defines CMS, considers its most common features, and enumerates best-known systems.